 Started programming at age 12 in 1988 on a Commodore VIC-20.
 Extremely adept at debugging of all kinds, performance optimization, databases, embedded systems, operating systems, networking, testing and automation across a wide variety of languages, APIs and frameworks, high level as React/Typescript and as low level as knowing several CPUs assembly languages and designing microcontroller PCBs.
 It is way too much to just enumerate.
 Formerly worked at Microsoft in Windows Protocols and Engines team.

-I teach Operating Systems to CS students and guide fellow professionals through legacy codebase maintenance, practical software architecture, and new language/framework learning skills.
+I teach Operating Systems and functional programming fundamentals to CS students and guide fellow professionals through legacy codebase maintenance, practical software architecture, and new language/framework learning skills.

 For students, I offer two types of sessions - one is a lecture-style session where I can go over course notes/slides on a particular topics and offer additional explanations and examples to improve your understanding of the material.
 Another type is an assignment take-up session where I can go over a past assignment and guide you through steps to solving it.